 1) You may take your pet home with you for burial.

 2) Cremation at a pet cemetery.

-They collect your pet from us afterwards and owners can choose either communal or individual cremation.
-With communal cremation your pet will have his/her ashes scattered at the crematorium.
-With individual cremation, your pet will be cremated by himself/herself and the ashes will be returned to us.
+They will collect your pet from us and you can choose either communal or individual cremation.
+With communal cremation your pet will have their ashes scattered at the crematorium.
+With individual cremation, your pet will be cremated by themselves and the ashes will be returned to us.
 Be assured it will be just your pet's ashes.
 A variety of options (eg casket, urn) are available.
 The ashes are normally ready for collection from about one week after euthanasia.
 We will inform you by phone when they are back.

 All these options have different costs involved, which need to be discussed even at this most difficult time.
 Our experience is that it can be less painful to settle payment at the time of euthanasia, or prior to it if desired, to avoid receiving a bill in the post that can bring back sad memories.

 Rest assured that we try our hardest to minimise stress at this very difficult time.

 If you are really struggling with the loss of a pet you may find the following links useful: